NicholasLYang/uptointerpretation/content/about.md

      <img class="headshot" style="width: 80%" alt="Headshot of meeeee" src="/img/headshot.jpg">
 </div>

 This blog is written by me, Nicholas Yang.
-I am currently a sophomore at NYU studying computer science and mathematics.
-I will be interning at Microsoft for summer 2019.
+I am currently a junior at NYU studying computer science and mathematics.
+I am interning at Microsoft for summer 2019.
 I like to read, program and cook.
 Some of my interests include functional programming, compilers and language design.
 I'm also interested in user interfaces and creating intuitive, beautiful design.